-OPEN LETTER TO TEXAS SENATE AND HOUSE OF REPRESENTATIVES MEMBERS FROM TEXAS PASTORS:
+OPEN LETTER TO TEXAS GOVERNOR, LT.
+GOVERNOR AND LEGISLATORS FROM TEXAS PASTORS:

-Social, legal and political chaos ensue when a local ordinance creates special status for a fluid state of mind such as “gender identity” (which has now grown to thirty one categories in New York City) and attempts to legally place it equal to immutable characteristics such as race.
+Social, cultural, legal and political chaos ensue when a local ordinance creates and elevates a protected class based on a fluid state of mind such as “gender identity” and/or “gender expression,” giving it legally equal weight alongside immutable characteristics such as race.
 This is compounded by different definitions, standards, penalties and enforcement from city to city, school to school.
-Imagine two hundred fifty four counties, over one thousand nine hundred incorporated cities and over one thousand Independent School Districts in Texas adopting different policy language, different enforcement mechanisms and different levels of punishment.

 The undersigned Texas pastors